Vice-President, European Central Bank (ECB)

 Veronique graduated at the “Hautes Etudes Commerciales” business school (HEC) in 1982.

-Head of Division International Banking Supervision and Chair of BaFin‘s Network on Sustainable Finance, Federal Financial Supervisory Authority (BaFin)
+Chief Sustainable Finance Officer & Head of International Banking Supervision, Federal Financial Supervisory Authority (BaFin)

 Since 2002 he has been with the international department.
 Frank is responsible for coordinating BaFin’s presence in the Basel Committee on Banking Supervision (BCBS) and the European Banking Authority (EBA).
 He is member of the BCBS Policy Development Group, the Basel Consultative Group, the Task Force on Sovereign Exposures and the SSM Policy Coordinators Network.